Chaim Goldberg: Recent major exhibitions

+Final years

-In 1987, while working on the Holocaust theme, Goldberg returned to painting his beloved Kazimierz Dolny and the Jewish life in the village.
+In 1987, while working on the modernist themes above, Goldberg returned to painting his beloved Kazimierz Dolny and the Jewish life in the village.
 This time his paintings were less lyrical and surreal, and instead were more 'story-telling' and documentary.
 After completing some fifty large canvases in 1997, at the age of 80, he was diagnosed with a disabling illness.
-He died on June 26, 2004 in Boca Raton, Florida, aged 87.
+He died on June 26, 2004, in Boca Raton, Florida, aged 87.